 Divorce by Agreement: Irreconcilable Differences

 If spouses agree, in writing, that they want a divorce, they can get one based on Irreconcilable Differences.
-See Mississippi Code Annotated Section 93-5-2.
-A request for an ID divorce is almost always made, even when one party believes the other has committed marital fault, such as adultery.
-That way, if an out-of-court settlement is reached, the court pleadings are in proper order, and no amendment will be required.
-That saves time and money.
+A request for an I.D. divorce is made in almost every divorce case, even when one party believes the other has committed marital fault.
+That way, if an out-of-court settlement is reached, the spouses can be granted an I.D.
+Divorce.

 If the parties agree, in principle, to get a divorce based on Irreconcilable Differences, they can – and should – attempt to negotiate a settlement of all issues relating to the children and the finances of the marriage.
 If an agreement is reached, it is reduced to writing in a Child Custody and Property Settlement Agreement, or if no children are involved, a Property Settlement Agreement.
-The Chancellor reviews the proposed settlement, and if it makes adequate provision for the children and for the final settlement of the parties’ assets and debts, the agreement will become part of a Final Judgment of Divorce, which is the legal document that ends the marital relationship.
-When someone says “divorce papers”, this usually is the document they are referencing.
+The Chancellor (Chancery Judge) reviews the proposed settlement, and if it makes adequate provision for the children and for the final settlement of the parties’ assets and debts, the agreement will become part of a Final Judgment of Divorce, which is the legal document that ends the marital relationship.

 If the parties can’t settle the case on their own, alternative dispute resolution, usually mediation, is sometimes used.
-Mediation is an agreed upon meeting between the parties, attorneys, and a specially trained third party (usually an attorney) with the specific goal of settling the case out of court.
+Mediation is an agreed upon meeting between the parties, attorneys, and a specially trained third party with the specific goal of settling the case out of court.
 The discussions are confidential and nothing is binding unless a written settlement agreement is executed by the parties.
-Mediation can be very effective.

-The court can be asked to decide all the issues in an Irreconcilable Differences divorce, if the parties can’t settle out of court.
+The court can be asked to decide all the issues in an Irreconcilable Differences divorce if the parties can’t settle out of court.
 In other words, parties can simply agree to get a divorce and the judge will decide all the issues.
 Under this scenario, neither party has to prove the other was “at fault” to get a divorce.
-Instead, they agree to end the marriage, and the judge decides what it looks like.
+Instead, they agree to end the marriage, and the judge decides any issues upon which the parties cannot agree.

 Legal Effects of Divorce

 Divorce “severs the bonds of lawful matrimony”, allowing the former spouses to marry other people.
 The Final Judgment of Divorce addresses issues relating to children, including custody, support, and visitation.
 Other financial issues regarding the children, including which parent pays for health insurance, uncovered medical expenses, which parent enjoys the tax exemption for the children, and the like, are also decided.
 Marital property is identified, and the fair market value of those assets is determined.
-Based on the Ferguson factors, marital property is then divided.
+Based on equitable factors, marital property is then divided.
 Debts of the marriage may be allocated among the parties.
 Divorce Judgments frequently direct one spouse to pay spousal support, or alimony, to the other party.
-Divorces revoke the former spouses’ rights to inherit from each other.

 Once a divorce is granted, the law prefers that the parties become disentangled as soon as possible.
 Due to the personal and economic realities of modern life, however, that can’t always happen immediately, which sometimes leads to problems after divorce.